bdesham/clj-plist/README.md

 ## Notes

-* Trying to parse a very large property list can cause a heap overflow.
+* Trying to parse a very large property list can cause a heap overflow, presumably due to my poor understanding of recursion.
 I’m looking into it.
 * Binary plist files are not (yet?) supported.

 ## References